-Exercise Beats Heart Drugs in Reducing Heart Disease Deaths
+Exercise Beats Drugs for Reducing Heart Disease Deaths

 In a new study published in the British Journal of Medicine, exercise either outperforms or is as effective as most heart disease drugs.
 This means exercise beats heart drugs because exercise is free and has no known adverse effects.

 The researchers utilized three major meta-studies (studies that combine multiple clinical trials) to compile the statistics.
 In total, that data utilized 305 studies that tested nearly 340,000 people.

 For some conditions, such as among strokes, exercise performed significantly better than drugs – anticoagulants and antiplatelets.
 In other conditions, such as heart disease, coronary heart disease and prediabetes, exercise performed in the range of the drugs.
 For these, the effectiveness of exercise was considered “similar” to the drugs.

 Drugs tested among the studies outside of the two stroke drugs included ACE inhibitors, beta blockers, statins, diuretics, angiotensin receptor blockers, alpha glucosidase inhibitors, thiazolidinediones, biguanides and glinides.